MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/what-is-cloud-security-management.md

 # What is the Cloud Security Baseline?

 This is an introductory article on the general topic of Cloud Security Baseline which builds on the [Five Disciplines of Cloud Governance](../governance-disciplines.md) to establish a governance framework.
-More detailed information about Cloud Security is available from [Azure's Trusted Cloud](https://azure.microsoft.com/overview/trusted-cloud).
+More detailed information about Cloud Security is available from [Azure's trusted cloud](https://azure.microsoft.com/overview/trusted-cloud).
 Approaches to improving your organizations security posture can be found in the [Cloud Security Service Catalog](https://www.microsoft.com/security/information-protection)

 > [!NOTE]
 > This article is not expected to provide enough context to allow the reader to implement a security strategy.
 It is for general awareness only.